bloxstreet/support/guides/training-guide.md

 **Wait for all LRs to state their greetings.**

-**_If their greetings are understandable, pass them.
-Do not be strict.
-If they lack understandable grammar, use the line below.
-If an LR spells 'BloxStreet' incorrectly, follow the procedure under 'Grammar/Greeting Test.'_**
+**If their greetings are understandable, pass them.
+Trainers should not be strict.
+If one lacks understandable grammar, use the line below.
+If an LR spells 'BloxStreet' incorrectly, follow the procedure [here](https://support.bloxstreet.store/guides/training-guide.html#grammargreeting-test).**

 **Trainer:** *Unfortunately, you have failed this training session due to a lack of understandable grammar in your greeting.
 You are always welcome to attend another session.*